Jiangnan-NN/ros2-diff-drive-robot/README.md

 - Added copy-pasteable build and run instructions
 - Added project visuals and directory documentation

+### Week 4 – Navigation in Simulation

+- Configured the Nav2 stack
+- Loaded the saved map and set up AMCL localization
+- Tested autonomous navigation to target goals
+- Created a larger map for navigation testing
+- Tuned Nav2 controller and planner parameters
+- Improved navigation stability and smoothness

 ## Next Steps

+- Prepare Arduino motor and encoder control firmware
-- Configure Nav2 for autonomous navigation
+- Configure ROS 2 interface for encoder data
+- Integrate the RPLIDAR A1 ROS 2 driver
-- Configure global and local costmaps
+- Publish and verify the `/scan` topic
-- Test navigation to target poses and waypoints
-- Tune navigation and planner parameters
+- Implement wheel odometry and publish `/odom`
-- Prepare the ROS 2 software stack for later hardware integration
+- Prepare the software stack for physical robot testing